masterkram/bytehub/docs/Study-Notes/Module-5/Accounting-&-Finance/Book Summary/1-1 Corporate Investments and Financing Decisions.md

-# 1 Introduction to Corporate Finance
-## 1-1 Corporate Investments and Financing Decisions
+# 1-1 Corporate Investments and Financing Decisions
 A company needs a big variety of **real assets**.
 These do not generate money out of nowhere, they need initial money to start making money.
 Corporations pay for these real assets with
 1. cash flow that they generate
 2. selling claims on them (**financial assets** or **securities**)